What will replace Help to Buy?

 The Help to Buy equity loan scheme requires you to start paying interest after the first five years, but only on the loan portion.
 The interest rate starts at 1.75% and rises annually by the Retail Price Index (RPI) plus 1%.
 You must repay the loan after 25 years or when you sell the house, whichever comes first.

 The amount you pay back is based on the market value of your home at the time of repayment, not the amount you initially borrowed.
 This means if your home increases in value, so does the amount you owe.
-Planning ahead for these repayments is crucial, as they can represent a significant financial commitment.
+Plan ahead for these repayments as they can represent a significant financial commitment.

 All rights reserved